Changing Your Address in OregonPage Overview

-Although there are any number of things that may take precedence over changing your address on your Oregon driver license or identification card when moving and changing address, the law actually requires that the Department of Motor Vehicles (DMV) is notified of your address changes within 30 days of moving.
+Although there are any number of things that may take precedence over changing your address on your Oregon driver license or identification card when moving and changing address, the law actually requires that the Driver and Motor Vehicle Services Division (DMV) is notified of your address changes within 30 days of moving.

 The DMV will then update its records, including not only your driver license, but related vehicle registration and mailing address for all correspondence.